ArtiPedia/blog-v3/_pages/videos.md

     - id: gI-FcrkDveA
       title: How Jekyll Works?
       desc: Jekyll is really simple once you know how it works.
 You can make your blog do wonders once you know how to play with templates, layouts, loops and curly braces.

+    - id: Ff8_V6IIbw0
+      title: How to Create and List Jekyll Posts
+      desc:  In this video I have talked about Jekyll Posts.
+How to create new posts, how to index them in homepage.

     - id: IP6HsgwQkvs
       title: Create a working contact form in Jekyll
       desc: In this video I will be showing how to create forms in static websites like Github pages or Jekyll blogs.